spatie/laravel-medialibrary/docs/basic-usage/working-with-collections.md

 ---
-title: Simple media collections
+title: Working with collections
-weight: 1
 ---

 If you have different types of files that you want to associate, you can put them in their own collection.

 ```php
 $newsItem = News::find(1);